Hawwa11/StarlingRNFApp/README.md

 -App by Group 6.

 Developed by Diploma in IT students for Capstone Project.
-This is a table reservation and feedback app.
+This app is a table reservation system with additional features such as cathering order and feedback forms.